syncfusion-content/extension-docs/Extension/DOCXEditor-SDK-Extension/Visual-Studio-Code/code-snippet.md

 ---
 layout: post
-title: Code Snippets - DOCX Editor SDK Extension Visual Studio Code | Syncfusion
+title: Code Snippets - DOCX Editor SDK Extension VS Code | Syncfusion
 description: Learn here all about how to use code snippet utility of Syncfusion DOCX Editor SDK Extension for Visual Studio Code and much more.
 platform: extension
 control: Syncfusion Extensions
 documentation: ug
 ---

-# Add Syncfusion® DOCX Editor SDK component in the DOCX Editor SDK application
+# Add Syncfusion® DOCX Editor SDK component

 The Syncfusion® DOCX Editor SDK code snippet utility for Visual Studio Code includes snippets for inserting a Syncfusion® DOCX Editor SDK component with various features into the DOCX Editor SDK Application's Razor code editor.

-## Add a Syncfusion® DOCX Editor SDK component
+## Add a Syncfusion® DOCX Editor SDK component in the DOCX Editor SDK application

 The instructions below guide you the process of using the Syncfusion® DOCX Editor SDK code snippet in your DOCX Editor SDK application.